 - We were functioning much more collaboratively and supportively, which made it much easier to slog through the tasks.

-Similar results occur for our customers who have implemented the Scrum framework and used Wrike as the tool to manage work on their Scrum board.
+Similar results occur for our customers who have implemented the Scrum framework and used Wrike as the tool to manage work on their Scrum Gantt chart and Scrum board.

 Procurify, a purchasing software startup in Canada, found that they saved 70% of their time by planning their sprints in Wrike.
 They now have visibility into one another's work and the ability to collaborate across different teams.
 "By having a central tool to manage the whole process," says Eugene Dong, Co-Founder and CTO of Procurify, "we're able to actually see what individuals are doing and if it completely matches our company goals."